stevehe830/sweetaskiwiPub/privacy policy.md

 ## Contact us

-If you have any questions about this privacy policy, please contact us at [insert contact information].
+If you have any questions about this privacy policy, please contact us at support@sweetaskiwi.co.nz.